cwj2099/MultiplayerBoardGame/README.md

 # This is a software enginering school assignment
-I deleted all the keywords in the project thus this would not be found by other student taking that course to reference
+I deleted all the keywords in the project thus this words not be found by other student taking that course to reference

 # How to play
 in front-end, do npm install, then npm start to run the front end